-WIth LSU leaders absent for Title IX hearing, students voice frustration at Capitol
+With LSU leaders absent for Title IX hearing, students voice frustration at Capitol

 Latest Weather Blog

-WIth LSU leaders absent for Title IX hearing, students voice frustration at Capitol
+With LSU leaders absent for Title IX hearing, students voice frustration at Capitol

 BATON ROUGE – There were plenty of questions at the Capitol on Thursday, and most of them went unanswered.